FabricioFFC/learning-elixir/projects/geolocation_service/README.md

 ### Trade-offs

 * Since I avoided to loop again in each entry, the database insert is happening per entry.
-So we don't have the benefits of using `insert_all`
+So we don't have the benefits of using `insert_all`.

 ### Things that could be improved

 * Persist the geolocation data within a transaction, ensuring that a failure in any individual geolocation entry results in the entire file import being rolled back, maintaining data integrity.
 * Validate IP Address passed on the API endpoint.
-* Document the API.
+* Document the API and the code.
 * Configure CI and CD on Github actions.
 * The `ImportService.Producer` has a lot of responsabilies (e.g. parsers data, read CSV and insert data).
 It would be beneficial to refactor this service by extracting some of these responsibilities.
 Moreover, implementing the Adapter pattern could enable the service to dynamically handle various data formats, such as CSV, XML, and more, making it more versatile and maintainable.